 This extensive field-work has made the Canarian Egyptian vulture population unique in the world, as no other vulture populations exist in which for the majority of individuals their complete life-history is known.

-The Canarian Egyptian vulture population is increasing about 5% per year but still supports relatively high rates of unnatural deaths, mainly caused by accidents on power lines, although the impact of toxic compounds as lead from ammunition and veterinary drugs plays also a relevant role, although fortunately, poisoning events have become rare nowadays.
+The Canarian Egyptian vulture population is increasing about 5% per year but still supports relatively high rates of unnatural deaths, mainly caused by accidents on power lines.
+The impact of toxic compounds as lead from ammunition and veterinary drugs also plays a relevant role, although fortunately, poisoning events have become rare nowadays.